Samagra-Development/docs/docs/Deploy Samwad.md

 2. [Linking]() the gzip file to cascading dropdown module

 ### 4. Setting up autofill

+If you have setup the forms correctly, this should happen automatically without any changes.

 ### 5. Setting up the Track SMS module.